abhinav91jain/LDMVDM/README.md

 ```
 ### Training with different pose prediction modules
 1. #### train from scratch with PoseNet
-PoseNet is a pose predicting CNN which is the basic method for the estimating a depth predicting CNN from monocular video.
+PoseNet is a pose predicting CNN which is the basic method for estimating a depth predicting CNN from monocular video.
 ```
 bash run_train_posenet.sh
 ```